Money Smarts Blog

 - Garage sale: Have your kiddo clean out their old toys and put them in a garage sale.

-- Extra chores: Have a list of chores that your children can do to earn cash.
+- Extra chores: Have a list of chores that your kids can do to earn cash.
 Admit it, unloading the dishwasher isn’t your favorite chore, anyway.

-- Babysitting: For older children, babysitting is the perfect way to earn money.
+- Babysitting: For older kids, babysitting is the perfect way to earn money.

 - Yard work: mowing the neighbor’s lawn or shoveling snow.

 - Savings game.
 Teach your child to save for special items.
 Sit down together and create a budget.
-(Example if the item is $100, if they save $10 per week, they’ll have enough to purchase their item in 10 weeks) Create a fun chart to show their progress and each time they place money in the savings for their item they get to color in a bit more of the chart.
+(Example if the item is $100, if they save $10 per week, they’ll have enough to purchase their item in 10 weeks).
+Create a fun chart to show their progress and every time they deposit money, they get to color in a bit more of the chart.

 - Pay it forward.
 Giving back to your community and those in need might be the most important financial lesson of all.
-Pick an event that you and your child can volunteer for.
-There are many local charities that need volunteers and represent a great cause.
+Volunteer with your child for a local charity (think animal shelter or food pantry) or city-wide clean-up day.
 You can also encourage them to gather up old toys they don’t play with anymore to donate to a child in need.
 Teaching your child to help those in need is an invaluable lesson.

-- Come to IHMVCU and open an account with your child.
-By bringing your child with you to set up their account, they can learn some basic financial literacy from the experts.
-Our team members can show them how to use a check/debit register and how to check on their account from a mobile app or online Plus, they’ll get a free IHMVCU piggy bank!
-If there’s a deposit for their account, bring them and let them do it themselves.
-Make having an account and depositing into their account a big deal!
+- Come to IHMVCU and open your kid’s first (or second) account.
+Don’t do this alone.
+Bring in your child and let them set up their account.
+Give them the opportunity to learn some basic financial literacy from the experts.
+Our team members will show them how to keep track of their money and start good savings habits now.
+Any time there’s a deposit for their account, bring them and let them do it themselves.
+Make having an account and depositing into their account a big deal.